 A DEIS analysis of income flows and wealth outcomes for the 72 county study area would have shed light on the likely outcome of timber and milling income flows.
 Of the large dollar value of proposed DEIS timber harvest, a negligible fraction stays in the rural economy.
-Yes, the Forest Service could state a dollar number for local wages and other spending that stays local.
-And many people may think the number appears significant.
-But absent to full dollar flow picture, there is no basis to evaluate full costs and income flows compared to local gains.
-The CRA Wealth, Income and Rural Communities report also has data on the loss of small landowner forest ownership by acres.
+Yes, the Forest Service could say a dollar number for local wages and other spending that stays local.
+And to many the number may appear significant.
+But absent to full dollar flow picture, there is no basis to evaluate the full cost compared to the gain.

+The CRA Building Wealth report also has data on the loss of small landowner forest ownership by acres.
 And we report on low rural population growth or outright decline for rural areas.
 Our data in both instances comes from Forest Service research or Census data.